 If you need to ask for an extension to your assessment deadline, you must request this in good time BEFORE the original submission deadline.
-For requests more than 5 working days before the deadline, please discuss with your Personal Tutor in the first instance.
-Requests within 5 working days of the deadline will need to be discussed directly with the [Director \(or Deputy Director\) of Studies](#) as a matter of urgency.
+For requests more than 5 working days before the deadline, please discuss with your academic advisor in the first instance.
+Requests within 5 working days of the deadline will need to be discussed directly with the Director (or Deputy Director) of Studies as a matter of urgency.

-Extension requests are submitted via [SAMIS](#).
+Extension requests are submitted via SAMIS.
 You will find the form to fill in under "Student Tasks".
-[See video guidance](#) on how to log a request in SAMIS.
+See video guidance on how to log a request in SAMIS.